beforeold/CBOR/README.md

 - Customizable encoding options, such as date and key formatting.
 - Customizable decoding, with the ability to reject non-deterministic CBOR data.
 - Encoder creates deterministic CBOR data by default.
+  - Dictionaries are automatically sorted using a min heap for speed.
+  - Duplicate map keys are removed.
+  - Never creates non-deterministic collections (Strings, Byte Strings, Arrays, or Maps).
 - A scan pass allows for decoding only the keys you need from an encoded object.
 - Supports decoding half precision floats (Float16) as a regular Float.
 - Runs on Linux, Android, and Windows using the swift-foundation project when available.